 - “Why did you play?”

 That way, you’ll find out what your little one really understands.
-If he answers something incorrectly, you can explain and then work on those specific questions later on.
+If they answer something incorrectly, you can explain and then work on those specific questions later on.